Bryan Texas

 About Cambridge, MA Category Listings

-Bryan is a city and the seat of government of Brazos County, Texas, United States.
+Bryan is a city in and the county seat of Brazos County, Texas, United States.
 It is located in the heart of the Brazos Valley (East and Central Texas).
 As of the 2020 census, the city had a population of 83,980.
 Bryan borders the city of College Station, which lies to its south.
 Together they make up the Bryan-College Station metropolitan area, the 15th-largest metropolitan area in Texas with 268,248 people as of 2020.

 The area around Bryan was part of a land grant to Moses Austin by Spain.
 Austin's son, Stephen F. Austin, helped bring settlers to the area.
 Among the settlers was William Joel Bryan, the nephew of Stephen Austin.
 In 1866 the county seat of Brazos County was changed from Boonville to Bryan, and a post office was opened.
 In 1867, after many delays caused by the Civil War, the Houston and Texas Central Railroad, which had only previously gotten as far as Millican, finally reached Bryan.
 A short time later, in 1871, the city of Bryan became incorporated.
 Just south of Bryan, Texas A&M College opened in 1876 in what later would be known as College Station.
 The following year, 1877 saw the establishment of the Bryan Independent School District.
 Keeping up with progress in the rest of the country, Bryan added electric lighting and a waterworks to its community in 1889.
 The fifth Brazos County courthouse was built in 1892, and by the turn of the century, in 1900, the International-Great Northern Railroad stopped in Bryan.